-This Plan is maintained pursuant to a labor agreement between the California Processors, Inc./Teamsters California State Council of Cannery and Food Processing Unions ("Cannery Council/CPI Collective Bargaining Agreement") and other collective bargaining agreements, copies of which are available for examination during normal business hours by Plan participants and beneficiaries at the Administrative Office.
+This Plan is maintained pursuant to a labor agreement between your employer and a Teamster Union as described in the Eligibility and Benefit Insert.
+A copy of the labor agreement is available for examination during normal business hours by Plan participants and beneficiaries at the Administrative Office.
 Copies will be provided to Plan participants and beneficiaries upon written request to the Administrative Office.